sttp/Specification/Sections/Overview.md

 When interoperability is important, other technologies exist that focus on data structure serialization that works regardless of hardware, operating system or programming language.
 Two of these serialization technologies that are in wide use are Google Protocol Buffers <sup>[[7](References.md#user-content-ref7)]</sup> and the Facebook developed Apache Thrift <sup>[[8](References.md#user-content-ref8)]</sup>.
 Both of these serialization frameworks create highly compact, cross-platform serializations of data structures with APIs that exist in many commonly used programming languages.

+For smaller sized, discrete data structures, the existing available serialization technologies are very fast and highly effective.
+However, as the data structures become larger, the process of serialization and deserialization becomes more costly in terms of both memory allocation and computational processing.
+Because of this, large frames of data are not recommended for use by these serialization technologies <sup>[[9](References.md#user-content-ref9)]</sup> <sup>[[10](References.md#user-content-ref10)]</sup>.
+Additionally, and perhaps more importantly, there are also penalties that occur at the network transport layer.

+> :information_source: For the purposes of this specification, serialized data structures will be referred to as a _frames_, regardless of the actual binary format.

+##### Data Structure Serialization in the Power Industry

-> :information_source: In the electric power industry, the IEEE C37.118 <sup>[[1](References.md#user-content-ref1)]</sup> protocol exists as a standard serialization format for the exchange of synchrophasor data.
+In the electric power industry, the IEEE C37.118 <sup>[[1](References.md#user-content-ref1)]</sup> protocol exists as a standard serialization format for the exchange of synchrophasor data.
 Synchrophasor data is typically measured with an accurate time source, e.g., a GPS clock, and transmitted at high-speed data rates, up to 120 frames per second.
 Measured data sent by this protocol is still simply a frame of serialized primitive types which includes data elements such as a timestamp, status flags, phasor angle / magnitude pairs, etc. The IEEE C37.118 protocol also prescribes the combination of data frames received from multiple source devices for the same timestamp into one large combined frame in a process known as concentration.
 The concentration process demands that a waiting period be established to make sure all the expected data frames for a given timestamp arrive.
 If any frames of data do not arrive before the waiting period expires, the overall combined frame is published anyway.
 Since the frame format is fixed, empty data elements that have no defined value, e.g., NaN or null, still occupy space for the missing frames.

-For smaller sized, discrete data structures, the existing available serialization technologies are very fast and highly effective.
-However, as the data structures become larger, the process of serialization and deserialization becomes more costly in terms of both memory allocation and computational processing.
-Because of this, large frames of data are not recommended for use by these serialization technologies <sup>[[9](References.md#user-content-ref9)]</sup> <sup>[[10](References.md#user-content-ref10)]</sup>.
-Additionally, and perhaps more importantly, there are also penalties that occur at the network transport layer.

-> :information_source: For the purposes of this specification, serialized data structures will be referred to as a _frames_, regardless of the actual binary format.

 <p class="insert-page-break-after"></p>